Skip to Content

 Needless to say, the cat community is divided on the issue.

-7. Minskins Are Active and Easy to Train
+7. Minskin Kittens Are Active and Easy to Train

-But Minskins are also easy to train, provided you start at an early age.
+But Minskins are also easy to train, provided you start early.
 They are very intelligent cats and will make up their own adventures if you don’t provide enough toys like a cat tree for them to focus on.

-8. Minskins Are Easy but Important to Take Care Of
+8. Minskins Are Easy but Have Important Caring Needs

 The Minskin isn’t a very hairy cat.

-A weekly bath is commonly recommended for Minskins, much like for hairless or near-hairless cats.
+A weekly bath is commonly recommended for Minskins, similar to other hairless or near-hairless cats.
 This helps to avoid irritations and skin conditions.
 Use a good vet formula antifungal shampoo.
-Think of it as extra bonding time with your Minskin.
+Think of it as extra bonding time with your kitty.

 Minskin